ahnan4arch/op-docs/Open Peer - Protocol Specification.md

   * Grant
     * ID - ID as passed into the request
+    * expires - when the grant ID will expire from the system
-    * List of namespace URLs previously granted to the grant ID (if any)
+    * List of namespace URLs previously granted to the grant ID (if any, and only those from the list requested to be validated)
       * namespace URL
-      * last update of namespace timestamp

 ### Security Considerations